 Informal Caregivers

 Informal caregivers take part in the care and services provided to users, regardless of the age, living environment, or nature of the disability of the people they support.
-It is therefore important to support their role on a daily basis.

 Are you an informal caregiver or a visitor?